kdave/btrfs-progs/Documentation/ch-subvolume-intro.rst

 What should be mentioned early is that a snapshotting is not recursive, so a subvolume or a snapshot is effectively a barrier and no files in the nested appear in the snapshot.
-Instead there's a stub subvolume (also sometimes :command:`empty subvolume` with the same name as original subvolume, with inode number 2).
+Instead there's a stub subvolume (also sometimes *empty subvolume* with the same name as original subvolume, with inode number 2).
 This can be used intentionally but could be confusing in case of nested layouts.